Surgical Treatment of Dizziness

 A hematoma (collection of blood under the skin incision) develops in a very small number of cases.
 It may prolong hospitalization and healing.
 Another operation to remove the clot may be necessary.

 - Imbalance, dizziness and blurred vision

 Certain medical and surgical procedures can cause permanent destruction of the inner ear vestibular function on both sides (bilateral vestiblopathy).
 This may lead to chronic dizziness, blurred vision, and imbalance.
 This is usually improved with vestibular rehabilitation, however the imbalance and dizziness may be permanent.
 This is especially challenging when both ears are affected by a disorder.
 Ask your surgeon if these symptoms are expected to be temporary or permanent and if vestibular rehabilitation might improve your recovery.

-BC Balance and Dizziness Society.
+Balance & Dizziness Canada Society.
 A discussion of dizziness and balance disorders.
 Rev. 2012.

 Chan YM, Mattox DE.
 (2014).
 Surgical management of vestibular disorders.
 In Vestibular rehabilitation (4th edition) (pp 285-295).
 Philadelphia, PA: FA Davis.

 Volkenstein S, Dazert S. Recent surgical options for vestibular vertigo.
 GMS Curr Top Otorhinolaryngol Head Neck Surg.
 2017; 16” Doc01.
 Available from: https://bit.ly/2NJsnDe